PrincetonCS-UCA/ucas-website/content/docs/applicants/jobs.md

 _Team communication: TBA_

 **Description:**
-UCAs will help hold office hours, review materials in some precepts, answer questions on Ed, and grad homeworks.
+UCAs will help hold office hours, review materials in some precepts, answer questions on Ed, and grade homeworks.

 **Responsibilities (5 hrs/week:)**